-Make sure you carefully read the drug label and understand the prescription instructions before following the step-by-step procedure outline below:
+Read the drug label carefully and make sure you understand the prescription instructions before you begin.

-- Hold the medication in your dominant hand.
-Draw up the liquid into the dropper or prepare the squeeze bottle as directed.
+2. Draw up the liquid into the dropper or prepare the squeeze bottle as directed and hold it with your dominant hand.
 Gently pull the flap of the ear up and slightly back using your other hand.

-- Rub the base of the ear against the head in a circular motion.
-Be cautious and gentle as your dog may object to this procedure.
+4. Rub the base of the ear against the head in a circular motion.
+Be cautious and gentle, as your dog may object to this procedure.
 You should hear a 'squishing' sound as you massage the medication deep into the ear canal.

-- Release the ear and let your dog shake its head.
+5. Release the ear and let your dog shake its head.
 If the medication contains a wax solvent, it will dissolve the debris, which your pet will shake out of the ear.
-You may gently wipe away any accumulated debris from the ear flap with a tissue or ball of cotton.
+You may gently wipe away any accumulated debris from the ear flap with a tissue or cotton ball.

 6. Make sure you give your dog plenty of praise throughout the procedure and offer a treat during and after giving the medication.
 This will make the experience more positive and make it easier to give the medication the next time.